Salade10/ComputerScience/README.md

 # ComputerScience
-Here you can learn about my Computer Science journey and my skills within the subject.
+Welcome to my Computer Science repository.
+Here you can find links to my projects and learn all about my CS journey.

+# Projects